 Elul stands for a verse from King Solomon’s moving and highly spiritual poem known as the “Song of Songs”:

-Ani l’dodi v’dodi li “I am for my beloved and my beloved is for me.”
+Ani l’dodi v’dodi li – “I am for my beloved and my beloved is for me.”

 Elul is a month of love.
 In Elul we find our way back to G-d and seek to repair the spiritual damage caused by the mistakes and transgressions of the past year.
 We feel G-d’s love for us as He respons to our initiative.
 We reach for Him from below, declaring, “I am for my beloved,” and He responds from above, showing us that “my beloved is for me.”
 Thus Elul defines our relationship with G-d as reciprocal – in other words, a mutually loving relationship.